 As a Map Viewer from participating NRENs’ countries, I wish to see the main map features in my native language.
 As a map source data provider, I wish to provide data in all languages served by my NREN, and also any additional languages I deem appropriate.
 As a map visualization administrator, I wish to request that all data be available in all languages in which I intend to publish.

+V-8: Embedding

+As a service operator, I want to be able to embed map views into service visualisations and overlay with service visualisation information.
+This will allow network performance, network utilisation, and service quality visualisation to be shown geographically to support and complement existing tools.

+Not currently under consideration for the first editions of the reference visualisations.

+Data Management

-Access
+D-1: Access

-As a map source data provider, I want to have federated access to a central database where all data is stored, enabling access for editing and map creation purposes.
-Also, I want to be able to define who is entitled to enter data for my network.
+As a map source data provider, I want to have federated access to a central database where all data is consolidated/stored, enabling access for editing and map creation purposes.
+(This could include static printed maps in addition to dynamic electronic versions.)
+Also, I want to be able to define who is entitled to provide/update the data for my network.

-Embedding

-As a service operator, I want to be able to embed map views into service visualisation and overlay with service visualisation information.
-This will allow network performance, network utilisation, and service quality visualisation to be shown geographically.
+D-2: Version Control

+As a map source data provider, I wish to be able to revert to previous versions of the data, browse changes over time, and see a timeline of changes to my data.

+Not currently under consideration for the first editions of the schema.

+D-3: Element History

+As a Map Viewer, I wish to see the past and future of a map element (Link or Node) or entire map.
+For example, when an element was brought online, or when it will be decommissioned, or when peering was installed, what element it replaces, or when it is expected to come online.
+For another example, the state of the network at another point in time.

+Schema Notes: Some data may be inferred from the version control, if implemented, but some may be specified explicitly.

+Not currently under consideration for the first editions of the schema.